TimCares/MasterThesis/docs/thesis/methodology/data_collection_and_preprocessing.typ

 *CoLA*

-Is a binary classification tasks to test a models understanding of grammar:
+Is a binary classification task to test a models understanding of grammar:
 A model should output whether a sentence is grammatically correct (label: "acceptable" -> 1) or not (label: "unacceptable" -> 0) @cola.

 *STS-B*